ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 ![Final Result](../../img/EditorManual/PersistentStorage/finalResult.png){: .center}

-Congrats, you've learned the basics of Persistent Data Storage in CORE.
+Congrats, you've learned the basics of Persistent Data Storage in Core.
 Now go forth, and save awesome things!

 If you'd like another example using a different type of object to save, try the second half of this tutorial.